-The IRS and FinCEN are seemingly trying to keep the FBAR disclosure rules for cryptocurrency intentionally vague – until they have a chance to catchup.
+The IRS and FinCEN are seemingly trying to keep the FBAR disclosure rules for Bitcoin intentionally vague.

-- What if my crypto account is anonymous?
+- What if my cryptocurrency account is anonymous?

-- What if I do not report my crypto account?
+- What if I do not report my cryptocurrency account?

 - Can I go to jail?

-FinCEN teases us with “hints” that at the “current-time” cryptocurrency does not need to be reported but they do not provide any blanket protection regarding cryptocurrency as not being reportable.
-More specifically, FinCEN steers clear from making any statement that you will not be implicated for FBAR violations in the future, if you do not current report cryptocurrency on your FBAR today.
+In fact, FinCEN steers clear from making any definitive statement that you will not be implicated for FBAR violations in the future, if you do not current report Bitcoin on your FBAR today.

 In other words, FinCEN reserve the right to look back and penalize you at a future time and date, and your non-reporting has now become part of your “permanent record.”

-If you have your money in something that resembles a foreign bank account, investment account or other type of account that holds cryptocurrency you will be in a tough position to argue the account/currency is not reportable.
-Here’s why:
+If you have your money in something that resembles a foreign bank account, investment account or other type of account that holds Bitcoin you will be in a tough position to argue the account/currency is not reportable.